 The fees for a Foundation Degree course provided by a Further Education College can be significantly lower than those for a university course of the same level.
 Having said that, the Foundation Degree in Housing with Support is validated by the University of Plymouth, from which you will receive your Degree.

-Course fee includes all your first year tuition, 2 nights’ food and accommodation during the ‘Introduction to Higher Education’module in Worcester, access to Moodle, student membership of the Chartered Institute of Housing, a subscription to ‘Inside Housing’, the CIH weekly magazine, access to the Centre for Housing and Support Resource Library, comprehensive on-going Tutor support for one year and end-of-year Centre for Housing and Support and independent assessment of your work.
+Course fee includes all your first year tuition, 2 nights’ food and accommodation during the ‘Introduction to Higher Education’module in Worcester, access to Moodle, student membership of the Chartered Institute of Housing, a subscription to ‘Inside Housing’, the CIH weekly magazine, comprehensive on-going Tutor support for one year and end-of-year Centre for Housing and Support and independent assessment of your work.

 A Tuition Fee Loan covers the fees you are charged for each year of your course.
 It will be paid directly to Cornwall College.